fraboeni/fraboeni.github.io/_pages/about.md

   - /about.html
 ---

-Hello and welcome to my website.
 My name is Franziska Boenisch and I'm a Postdoctoral Fellow at the [Vector Institute for Artificial Intelligence](https://vectorinstitute.ai/) supervised by [Prof. Dr. Nicolas Papernot](https://www.papernot.fr/).
 Prior to joining Vector, I was a PhD candidate at Freie University Berlin and a research assosiate at the Fraunhofer Institute for Applied and Integrated Security [(AISEC)](https://www.aisec.fraunhofer.de/en.html).

 # Research